 - a.
-Scholarship, as indicated by grade point average and Pharmacy College Admission Test (PCAT) scores, including writing sample scores, are submitted via PharmCAS.
-Scores more than three years old are not accepted. - b.
+Scholarship, as indicated by grade point average, particularly in math and science courses.
+Math and science coursework, or relevant math or science work experience, should have occurred in the past seven years. - b.
 Essay as specified in the PharmCAS application process. - c.
 Letters of recommendation submitted via PharmCAS from people who know the applicant well professionally, especially pharmacist employers. - d.
 Transcripts of all academic work submitted via PharmCAS. - e.
 A résumé submitted via PharmCAS that provides details about the applicant's professional, organizational, volunteer, and service experience.